Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Introduction

 The question that arises naturally is then how we can protect a user's biometric authentication information in a manner similar to the way in which we treat passwords, but without suffering from the spherical restrictions of the fuzzy extractors.
 In this paper, we propose a new (and severely overdue) such architecture, which we call \emph{neural fuzzy extractors (NFEs)}.

 NFEs are a concatenation of a classifier -- such as an artificial neural network -- with a fuzzy extractor, as illustrated in Figure \ref{architecture}.
-Nevertheless, as most ANNs are designed to output class labels or scores contained within some ball in some vector space, and we want our NFE construction to be as close as possible to an add-on, to take advantage of many already-existing and well performing classification architectures, we have to retrofit NFEs to regular ANNs.
+Nevertheless, as most ANNs are designed to output class labels or scores contained within some subspace of a certain vector space, and we want our NFE construction to be as close as possible to an add-on, to take advantage of many already-existing and well performing classification architectures, we have to retrofit NFEs to regular ANNs.
 We do this by constructing an interface between the ANN and the fuzzy extractor's decoding mechanism, which we call an \emph{expander}.
 An expander will typically consist of an additional ANN with a few layers, that can be added to the end of any type of ANN, and the sole purpose of which is to re-cast the output embedding of the original ANN to a vector space in which representatives from each class cluster together in sphere-like clusters.
 The expander may be trained independently, based on labeled embedings from the original ANN, or together with the original ANN.

-Of course, some already-existing ANN architectures, may be naturally suited to concatenation with fuzzy extractors, in the sense that their output embeddings corresponding to different classes are already in a vector space and already cluster in spheres.
+Of course, some already-existing ANN architectures may be naturally suited to concatenation with fuzzy extractors, in the sense that their output embeddings corresponding to different classes are already in a vector space and already cluster in spheres.
 In these cases, no additional expander is necessary.

 We should also note that the above-mentioned vector spaces need not be defined over $\mathbb{R}^n$ -- as they are for the particular architecture discussed in this paper -- but can also be defined over any other field, like $GF(2^n)$.
-In fact, the latter choice is most likely the easiest to deal with (and hence our recommendation), mainly due to the wide availability of binary channel capacity-achieving error correction codes (ECCs) -- by contrast, additive white Gaussian noise (AWGN) channel capacity-achieving ECCs are few and suffering from very complex decoding mechanisms.
+The latter choice is easier to deal with from the perspective of the secure sketch, mainly due to the wide availability of binary channel capacity-achieving error correction codes (ECCs) -- by contrast, additive white Gaussian noise (AWGN) channel capacity-achieving ECCs are few and suffering from very complex decoding mechanisms.
+On the other hand, forcing the output of the expander into binary vectors may incur unacceptable performance losses, which is why we leave the investigation of binary-ECC-based NFEs to future work.